papeg/Trixi.jl/docs/src/visualization.md

 ![plot-v1-0.0-to-0.5pi](https://user-images.githubusercontent.com/72009492/130953841-58df57b2-aa96-4130-9b70-30151856f68f.PNG)

 The same `slice` and `point` keyword arguments slice three-dimensional [`DGMultiMesh`](@ref) solutions on affine (straight-sided) tetrahedral elements.
 Curved meshes and non-tetrahedral elements are not supported by this method and raise an error.
-For this method, `nvisnodes` is accepted for interface compatibility but has no effect;
+For this method, `nvisnodes` is accepted for interface compatibility but has no effect.
-the visualization nodes are determined by the DGMulti basis (`Nplot`).
+The visualization nodes are determined by the DGMulti basis (`Nplot`).

 For example,
 ```julia
 julia> using Trixi, Plots